-In Arabic, natq, meaning “to vocalize,” is also the word that is used to describe speech that has been transmigrated from the living to the dead.
+In Arabic, natq, meaning “to vocalize,” is also the word that is used to describe speech that has been transmigrated from the dead to the living.
 In this performance, Lawrence Abu Hamdan examines the politics of listening to reincarnated testimonies—accounts from witnesses who can testify to long and continuous crimes that leak across generations and threaten the future.
 Natq is performed by Lawrence Abu Hamdan featuring the voice of Bassel Abi Chahine.

 Natq will be performed June 9 at 8:00 p.m., June 10 at 8:00 p.m., and June 11 at 3:00 p.m.
 The latter performance is free with museum admission; reservation required.
 See below for details.